 Agogi tend to lean towards neutral good, as adherence to laws that clash with their social norms and mores don’t sit right with them.
 They typically have a greater devotion to helping others in their community over helping a leader or king.
 While eveil Agogi are rare, if they are clever enough to hide their base motivations they can amass considerable power and/or do tremendous damage to an altruistic Agogi community before being found out.

-SACRED NAMES
+SACRED NAMES (Suggest moving to before personality, so the concept of Namestones ins introduced before being spoken of)

 Separate from their ‘common’ names (which are usually related to physical characteristics, professions, or even ideals which can change over time), the Agogi believe that knowledge of one's true name is a very sacred trust.
 When an Agogi shares their name with an individual, there is an exchange of gifts called namestones (typically a textured gem or other mineral).
 Agogi keep someone's namestone in their dual-chambered stomach, as the weight and texture remind them of their namefriend's constant presence.
 An exchanged name will typically happen only a handful of times in an Agogi's life.
 This is as close as traditional Agogi come to marriage, as their communal norms extend to erotic and romantic relationships.